pskelsey/4C-Lite-model/docs/documentation.md

 ### Adjust the plot
 Use the 'x-range', 'y-range' and 'z-range' numeric fields to visualise or extrapolate your model across a different range of values on a particular axis.
 The format required is min:max, e.g. to plot from 0 to 10 you would enter 0:10.
 Then hit Return on your keyboard or click your mouse outside of the numeric field.
 Note that this is for visualisation purposes only and does not affect model fit.

+### Save your fit results
+Click the 'save' button to open up a file save dialog box, where you can name your results file and save to any location.
+Note that for the poly option, details of the fit (formula, coefficients etc.) and the GoF statistics will be saved, but for spline only the GoF statistics will be saved, as this is considered a non-parametric fit.

 # Climate Tab
 <p align="left">
   <img src="https://github.com/pskelsey/4C-model/blob/gh-pages/projectionsTabLarge.png">